spring-attic/scripts/README.md

 (You can add '-DskipTests' if you like, or just use 'mvn' directly, once the submodules are initialized.)

-You also nee Mongodb and RabbitMQ.
+You also nee Mongodb and RabbitMQ and Redis.
 If you don't have those, and you do have Docker, you can run them in Docker (via [fig](http://www.fig.sh/)):

 ```